Principal – Bronwyn Jones

 I am passionate about ICT and STEM as they assist in preparing students for the future world through development of creative and critical thinking skills.

 Susan Lees is a community member who believes that her experience in public education over 30 years enables her to support the Board of Kensington Primary School to continue to provide a quality education experience to the students of the school.
 Her current role is the Upper School Pastoral Care Coordinator at Kent Street SHS, so she has a strong understanding of the needs of the students and families in this region.

 Other experiences which have developed a greater understanding of the educative needs of our young people include being a parent representative and then Chairperson of the Board of a parent-run Montessori School over a number of years and almost 20 years as a community member on the Board of Midland Joblink.

-Susan is married to Stephen, who is completing his teacher training and hopes to enter into the public education system as a teacher in 2017.
-Susan’s two children are both married and progressing on their own pathways into the future with a child being expected and welcomed in 2017.
+Susan is married to Stephen, who is completing his teacher training and hopes to enter into the public education system as a teacher in the future.
+Susan’s two children are both married and progressing on their own pathways into the future.

 Commenced in 2017